rgpihlstrom/NLP-Sentiment-Analysis/README.md

 ## Overview: 86% Accuracy!

-This project uses a Naive Bayes classifier & supervised learning methods to classify approximately 3300 tweets as either positive or negative based on words present within each tweet.
+This project uses a Naive Bayes classifier & supervised learning method to classify approximately 3300 tweets as either positive or negative based on words present within each tweet.
 By leveraging and learning from past pre-coded positive or negative tweets I was able to create a model that correctly classified each tweet with an accuracy score of <b><ins>86%.</ins></b>  The developed algorithm/“model” can be reused to classify future potential tweets that are captured in a similar fashion as employed on our training data.

 ## Project Context
 Below is a timeline of actual events that influenced the dynamics of the business problem outline below.